 How to Perform a Customer Profitability Analysis

-A customer profitability analysis can be nuanced, difficult to implement, and hard to draw definitive conclusions from.
+A customer profitability analysis can be nuanced, challenging to implement, and inconclusive.
 Still, it offers insight into your customer base and earning potential that other equations, analyses, and processes can't.

 1. Identify your touchpoints.